Politics

 New York’s illicit weed products are weak and full of toxins, study finds

-The state has made a clear distinction between these new illicit storefronts and longtime legacy sellers who either stopped operations in hopes of getting a license, or continued to operate discreetly without posing as licensed or regulated.
-As the gray market window closes, it’s not completely clear how the state will distinguish the illicit operators it wants shut down from the legacy operators whom New York’s cannabis laws and regulators aim to empower.
+The state has made a clear distinction between these new illicit storefronts and longtime legacy sellers who either stopped operations in hopes of getting a license or continued to operate discreetly without posing as licensed or regulated.
+But it took a long time to determine responsibilities for crackdowns with both city and state enforcement agencies.

 Shop highly rated stores near you